Sleeping in Airports

 16 Things to do on a layover at Munich Airport

-If you find yourself with a layover here, you’ll certainly find one or two things to keep you entertained.
+If you find yourself with a layover here, you’ll undoubtedly find one or two things to keep you entertained.
 Here are 16 Things to do on a layover at Munich Airport.

 1. Enjoy a meal

-Airport DiningWith more than 60 restaurants, you should have no problem finding something to eat that suits your taste and mood.
+Airport DiningWith more than 60 restaurants, you should have no problem finding something that suits your taste and mood.
 There’s a vast selection of German and European options, from to-go kiosks to cafes, bars, and full-service restaurants – some of which make you feel that you’ve left the airport altogether.
 Those in the know head to Leysieffer, Bistro Organic, and Dallmayr Bistro, or traditional German brewpubs like Hofbrauhaus, Airbrau, and Paulaner.
 Of course, you’ll find McDonald’s and Starbucks outposts, too.
-A couple groceries stores sell fresh produce, deli meats and cheese, and baked goods, plus everyday items.
-Note that there are a few 24-hour concessions in the pre-Security Munich Airport Center, while inside Security offers 2 restaurants and 3 Fresh Food Pick-up Stations that operate 24 hours.
+A couple of grocery stores sell fresh produce, deli meats and cheese, and baked goods, plus everyday items.
+Note that there are a few 24-hour concessions in the pre-Security Munich Airport Center, while Airside offers two restaurants and three Fresh Food Pick-up Stations that operate 24 hours a day.

 2. Relax in a lounge